gpschool/gpss19/getting_started.md

 If you have manually created your Conda environment, or would simply like to install these libraries in your base `python` environment, follow these instructions.

 ### GPy
-_**Important**: (advanced) before installing `GPy`, you may want to create a special Python environment for the summer school.
-Complete the steps to create a new environment before performing the following.
-See [Advanced: Creating a Python Environment for the Labs](#advanced-creating-a-python-environment-for-the-labs) for details._

 We will install `GPy` using `pip`, by performing the following command in the terminal/command prompt:

 ```